Dream of one day taking on the biggest, toughest, most iconic climbs that each year shape the spectacular Tour de France?

 Col d’Aubisque: 16.6km - 7.2%

-At just over 16km in length, averaging 7.2% and rising to 1,709m – we’re confident there will be some weary, yet satisfied legs at the summit!
+At just over 16km in length, averaging 7.2% and rising to 1,709m – you'll have some weary, yet satisfied legs at the summit!
 The pain and suffering will be rewarded superbly atop with its sensational peak views.

 Col d’Aspin: 12.8 km - 5%